return42/sphkerneldoc/linux_src_doc/net/ipv6/ip6_output_c.rst

 possibility of using the cached route in the socket if it is valid.
 It will take the socket dst lock when operating on the dst cache.
 As a result, this function can only be used in process context.

+In addition, for a connected socket, cache the dst in the socket if the current cache is not valid.

 It returns a valid dst pointer on success, or a pointer encoded error code.